Cindy597/msan622/final-project/README.md

   	logistic regression model or Random Forest model.

   * How I encoded the data:
-  	First, I only used categorical variables;
+  	First, I used only categorical variables;
   	Second, I deleted `NA` values by using `na.omit`; Third, I changed all the categorical variables' type to factor;
-  	In addition, I merged similar factor levels of a categorial variable together.
-For example, 's', 'S', 'Small',and 'small' are merged into a same factor level ;
+  	In addition, I merged similar factor levels of a categorical variable together.
+For example, 's', 'S', 'Small', and 'small' are merged into a same factor level ;

   * Evaluation:
   	The lie factor of this plot is also 1 since there is no misrepresentation and the color of each box is just based on the